LouisCharlesC/safe/README.md

 ```c++
 template<template<typename> class LockType, AccessMode ReadOrWrite=LockTraits<LockType>::DefaultAccessMode> class Access
 ```
+First, don't be daunted be the first template parameter, it only means that the LockType must be a class template with one template parameter (like std::lock_guard and std::unique_lock).
-The AccessMode template parameter defines the access mode for the Access class.
-The AccessMode template parameter has a default value, and this default value is defined by a type trait of the LockType type.
+The ReadOrWrite template parameter defines the access mode for the Access class.
+The ReadOrWrite template parameter has a default value, and this default value is defined by a type trait of the LockType type.
 If no specialization of the type trait exists for LockType, the default access mode is ReadWrite.
 If a specialization exists, it must declare the DefaultAccessMode variable which determines the default access mode for the lock type.
 It is useful to specify a ReadOnly default access mode for shared locks like std::shared_unique_lock.
 Example:
 ```c++
 template<>
 struct LockTraits<std::shared_unique_lock>